 Instant Pot No Boil or Cold Ingredients Yogurt is a quick way to make yogurt using cold milk and cold starter yogurt in the instant pot.

-We are a heavy yogurt eating family.
-My husband loves yogurt with every meal.
-Yes, Indians have yogurt as a side with curry.
-We do need something to neutralize the spicy food 🙂 Yogurt is always a healthy and nutritious choice, you can pretty much have it for any meal - breakfast, lunch, snack or dinner.
-Making yogurt at home is also very cost effective, and you know that you are feeling the right ingredients to your family.
+Yogurt is always a healthy and nutritious choice.
+You can pretty much have it for any meal – breakfast, lunch, snack, or dinner.
+Making yogurt at home is also very cost-effective, and you know that you are feeling the right ingredients for your family.

 What is Cold Ingredients Yogurt?

 The main difference from normal yogurt is that the milk is not boiled and cooled to the right temperature before adding the starter.
 You skip the boiling step.
-The cold milk and the starter with live cultures are added to the Instant Pot, and you let the Instant Pot "Yogurt" mode do it's magic.
+The cold milk and the starter with live cultures are added to the Instant Pot, and you let the Instant Pot “Yogurt” mode do its magic.

-Another difference from normal yogurt is that this method gives a thicker greek yogurt like texture, so no straining is required.
+Another difference from normal yogurt is that this method gives a thicker Greek yogurt-like texture, so no straining is required.

 What do you need to make No boil / Cold Ingredients Yogurt?

-Other than milk, you will need a yogurt with live active cultures to use as a starter.
-I used Fage yogurt as starter for this recipe, but really any yogurt will work.
+Other than milk, you will need yogurt with live active cultures to use as a starter.
+I used Fage yogurt as a starter for this recipe, but really any yogurt will work.
 Just check for live active culture in the ingredients.
 After you make yogurt the first time, you can save some as a starter for your next batch.

 Note: I am not advertising Fairlife or Natrel milk and am not related to the company in any way.
 This milk has been the choice for making this cold ingredients yogurt.